liangli-zhen/liangli-zhen.github.io/_pages/service.md

 Senior Member of the IEEE

-Research group leader (I lead a vibrant AI safety research group comprising motivated scientists and engineers)
+Research group leader (I lead a vibrant Reliable AI research group comprising motivated scientists and engineers)

 Member of the <a href="http://www.cs.bham.ac.uk/~limx/MaOP.html">IEEE Computational Intelligence Society Task Force on Many-Objective Optimisation</a>